Here’s my guide to 75+ must see art works in Europe, for your Europe art bucket list.

 24. Botticelli’s Birth of Venus | Uffizi Gallery, Florence

-Botticelli's Birth of Venus is the Uffizi's most famous art work, akin to the Mona Lisa in Paris.
-The work was revolutionary.
+Botticelli’s Birth of Venus is the Uffizi’s most famous art work, akin to the Mona Lisa in Paris.
+Commissioned by Florence’s reigning Medici family, the work was revolutionary.

 The beautiful Birth of Venus is a dreamlike celebration of beauty and love.
 It’s a lush, richly symbolic, and a groundbreaking piece.
 It was the first large scale painting of a nude woman in almost 1000 years.
 The nudity wasn’t religious either; it was pagan.

 Botticelli was a highly skilled painter and had an understanding of human anatomy.
 But he also made objectively beautiful paintings with luminous pastel colors.